brody-rebne/learning-journal/learnings-2.md

-# Terminal Basics and Text Editors
+# Terminal Basics and the Text Editor

 ---